mpetroff/pannellum.org/content/documentation/reference/index.md

 Specifies a URL for a preview image to display before the panorama is loaded.

+### `previewTitle` (string)

+Specifies the title to be displayed while the load button is displayed.

+### `previewAuthor` (string)

+Specifies the author to be displayed while the load button is displayed.

 ### `horizonPitch` and `horizonRoll` (number)

 Specifies pitch / roll of image horizon, in degrees (for correcting non-leveled panoramas).

+### `animationTimingFunction` (function) [API only]

+This specifies a timing function to be used for animating movements such as when the `lookAt` method is called.
+The default timing function is `easeInOutQuad`.
+If a custom function is specified, it should take a number [0, 1] as its only argument and return a number [0, 1].

+### `escapeHTML` (boolean)

+When true, HTML is escaped from configuration strings to help mitigate possible DOM XSS attacks.
+This is always `true` when using the standalone viewer since the configuration is provided via the URL; it defaults to `false` but can be set to `true` when using the API.

+### `crossOrigin` (string)

+This specifies the type of CORS request used and can be set to either `anonymous` or `use-credentials`.
+Defaults to `anonymous`.

 ### `hotSpots` (array)